vitaliiU/manual/python.md

 ## CommonRules

-// for Python don't need use any tags (like <?php> etc)
+for Python don't need use any tags (like <?php> etc)

-//simple examples:
+simple examples:

 ```python
 # this is comments